AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ## Virtual Private Network (VPN) {#vpn}

 A VPN allows connecting to an on-premise infrastructure or data center from the author, publish, or preview instances.
 This can be useful, for example, to secure access to a database.
-It also allows connecting to SaaS vendors such as a CRM vendor that supports VPN or connecting from a corporate network to AEM as a Cloud Service author, preview, or publish instance.
+It also allows connecting to SaaS vendors such as a CRM vendor that supports VPN.

 Most VPN devices with IPSec technology are supported.
 Consult the information in the **RouteBased configuration instructions** column in [this list of devices.](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable) Configure the device as described in the table.